Nguyễn Minh Quang

-Nguyễn Minh Quang (born 3 February 2001) is a Vietnamese professional footballer who plays as a winger or striker for V.League 1 club SHB Đà Nẵng, and the Vietnam national under-23 team.
+Nguyễn Minh Quang (born 3 February 2001) is a Vietnamese professional footballer who plays as a winger or striker for V.League 1 club SHB Đà Nẵng.

 Early career

 Minh Quang started playing football at his young age.
 In 2012, during a U11 football tournament organised in his hometown in Hà Tĩnh, Minh Quang showed great potential, which allowed him to join the youth team of Hà Tĩnh FC shortly after.
 He left Hà Tĩnh after 10 years in 2023 without having any first team appearance due to his lack of skills according to the coaches.

 Club career

 In 2022, Minh Quang joined Vietnamese Second Division side Bình Thuận on a loan deal.
 He won a promotion to the V.League 2 with the team.
 In the 2023 season, Minh Quang scored 8 goals after 11 games, securing his team a safe position to maintain in the league, and finished himself among best goal scorers in the league.

 In September 2023, Minh Quang joined SHB Đà Nẵng, signing a two-year deal.